-- (a) The purpose of equity funding for Māori and Pacific students is to improve participation and achievement at the higher levels of the tertiary education system (Level 5 and above on the New Zealand Qualifications Framework (NZQF)). - (b) The purpose of equity funding for students with disabilities is to improve participation in, and achievement of, tertiary education qualifications.
+- (a) The purpose of equity funding for Māori and Pacific learners is to improve participation in, and achievement of, qualifications on the New Zealand Qualifications Framework (NZQF). - (b) The purpose of equity funding for young learners with low prior attainment is to improve achievement of qualifications between Level 3 and Level 7 (excluding degree study) on the NZQF and all industry training. - (c) The purpose of equity funding for disabled learners is to improve participation in tertiary education and achievement of all qualifications.

-The following Conditions apply, under section 426 of the Education and Training Act, to the Equity Fund funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education and Training Act.
+The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the Equity Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.